harrist03/laravel-8-complete-blog/README.md

 php artisan migrate:fresh --seed
 ```

+## Images
+This repository includes essential sample post images in the `/public/images` directory.
+These images are included for demonstration purposes and will be available after cloning.
+If images failed to be downloaded, placeholder images are used instead.

 ## Unqiue Features
 A user dashboard that allows the user to manage posts (create, edit and delete).
 View all your posts and analytics such as total posts, total views and total likes